Self Introducing and Pilosophy

 and attempt to adapt this weapon to a

-"Garand"?
-Also, make it more handy ?
-I
+make it more handy ?
+I found that both

-found that both interior ribs of the receiver
+interior ribs of the receiver could be designed

-was not in a cocked position.
-A softer recoil spring and a bigger
+hammer was not in a cocked position.
+A softer recoil spring and a

 The idea to shorten the barrel and obtain more gas pressure was